 Welcome to 2020!
 A new year, new decade, and new goals!
 Like many people, you’ve probably stepped into the year vowing to stay committed to your new years resolutions and goals.
 But here’s something scary – research shows that around 92% of people don’t end up achieving their goals!
 I don’t want to dishearten you… it’s good to be aware so you are in the 8% of people who smash their goals.

 My final episode of the Entre-pod-neurs Journey for 2019 was focused on a goal setting exercise to get you ready for this year.
 Hopefully you watched it, done the exercise and set your goals for the year.
-If you haven’t already watched it check it out HERE, it’s not too late!
+If you haven’t already, watch it HERE, it’s not too late!
 This episode will be a continuation of episode 7 with a focus around goal setting.
 Just so you know, not every episode will be around goal setting, but these two are linked together.

 Let's get started!

 Now I’m going to show you a way to keep track of them and stay accountable.
 First things first - set up Google Docs if you haven’t already got one.
 Not sure how?
 Read below!

 - Sign up for a Google account (a @gmail account) HERE

 - Fill in your name, username and password to create an account.
 If you have another email that isn’t a Gmail, you can link it in this section if you’d prefer not to create a new email

 - Provide a few more details and you’re ready for the next part!

 Copy my goal tracking template